 Things I Do to Manage My Depression and Anxiety

-I saw a friend wrote a great post for #WorldMentalHealthDay where she just honestly stated that she does like 20 things a day to combat her depression and anxiety and I realized that I have my own list of things I do that I would be lost without.
-So I decided to write mine up and share it.
+I saw a friend’s post for #WorldMentalHealthDay where she described how she does about 20 things a day to combat her depression and anxiety and I (a) loved that and (b) realized that I have my own list of things I do on the reg for the same reason.
+So I decided to write mine up and now I’m sharing it.

 ~10 things I do to manage my depression and anxiety~